-My primary interests lie in the fields of water resources, systems thinking and modeling, and sustainable development.
+My primary interests lie in the fields of water resources planning and management, systems thinking and modelling, and sustainable development.

 Articles in Refereed Journals

 (47) Arbuckle, E.J., Binsted, M. T., Davies, E. G. R., Chiappori, D. G., Bergero, M. C., Siddiqui, M. S., Roney, C., McJeon, H. C., Zhou, Y. Y., and Macaluso, N. (2021).
 Insights for Canadian electricity generation planning from an integrated assessment model: Should we be more cautious about hydropower cost overruns?
 Energy Policy (in press). doi: 10.1016/j.enpol.2021.112138